lwhitmo/AdvancedCAD/README.md

 ### Reflection
 One thing that i learned from this assignment was the importance of section view.
 When making the top cap, i struggled with making a sketch on the front plane and revolving it around the circle.
 Also, when using the section veiw, you have to make sure you have a construction line to base the sketch off of or there will be no spot to draw the sketch.
 The last thing that i struggled with was making the plunger.
 I thought that the best way to make it was to repeat the method of using the section view.
 I found that it was much easier to make a plane 15mm below the top of the plunger and extrude up.

+## CAD_Assemblies

+### Description
+The intent of this assignment is to become more fluent in the language of onshape assemblies.
+This assignment requires you to use mates to position a collection of parts in the shape of a pair of pliers.
+Coming up on the onshape exam, this is a helpful assignment to work on some of the things seen on the assembly portion of the exam.

+### Evidence

+### Reflection
+Some things that i learned from this assignment were:
+* use of parallel mates to ensure to parts will always stay that angle
+* limits on rotating mates (helps if you dont want parts to intersect.)
+* to always check you have the correct edge of contact when mating two parts (will cuase for a sticky situation if you forget)